 If you have coverage outside of the Lee County plan, consider opting out of Lee County's medical coverage.
-Being double covered doesn't necessarily mean you'll have fewer out-of-pocket costs and you'll be paying 2 premiums for coverages.
+Being double covered doesn't necessarily mean you'll have fewer out-of-pocket costs.
+You'll be paying 2 premiums for coverages and may incur additional expenses related to Coordination of Benefits.
 Talk to a member of the Benefits team if you have questions.